 Is it Free?

-Yes The Melton Gig Guide is free to advertise your music related event, wether you be a Band, a Pub, a play, a Theatre or any other type of venue.
+Yes!
+The Melton Gig Guide is free to advertise your music related event, wether you be a Band, a Pub Quiz (With a music Quiz), a play, a Theatre or any other type of venue.

-The Gig Guide does incur costs which where paid by myself Pete Wilkinson, however in 2019 Melton Bid kindly offered to Sponsor Melton Gig Guide, so for this year my costs have been covered.
+The Gig Guide does incur costs which where paid by myself Pete Wilkinson up to this year (2019).
+Melton Bid kindly offered to Sponsor the costs for Melton Gig Guide, so for this year my costs have been covered.
 Many Many Thanks Melton Bid , it really means a lot to be recognised for the work I do.

 We Have two Websites www.meltongigguide.co.uk and www.meltongigguide.uk they are hosted by two separate companies because “Denial of Service” attacks are very real.
-Our .UK website has been used 3 times since its inception and worked seamlessly without any noticeable drop in audience and without the users being aware that we had switched them. .CO.UK is hosted for free by Musician Matt Chubb, going forward I would like to pay him. .UK is hosted by GoDaddy.
+Our .UK website has been used 3 times since its inception when .co.uk had a problem and it worked seamlessly without any noticeable drop in audience and without the users being aware that we had switched them. .CO.UK is hosted for free by Musician Matt Chubb, going forward I would like to pay him. .UK is hosted by GoDaddy.